russellkune/russellkune.github.io/about/about.md

 permalink: /about/
 ---

-I am an undergraduate student at Harvard studying statistics and mathematics, and graduating in 2019.
+I am a PhD student statistics and mathematics, and graduating in 2019.